 - Impacts to people who are currently bankrupt

 If you have been financially impacted by Coronavirus (COVID-19), you may be eligible to receive financial assistance - for more information see Payments and services during coronavirus on the Services Australia website.

 If your business has been impacted, you can find more information on the business.gov.au website:

 - Coronavirus information and support for business – summary of all Australian Government information and support

 - Temporary relief for financially distressed businesses - temporary changes to bankruptcy and director liabilities for trading while insolvent

-We have increased the temporary debt protection period available for people in financial difficulty from 21 days to six months.
-This protection now prevents recovery action by unsecured creditors for a six month period.
+The temporary debt protection period available for people in financial difficulty has increased from 21 days to 6 months.
+This protection now prevents recovery action by unsecured creditors for a 6 month period.